-At Lansing Community College, student success is our top priority.
+Student success is our first goal.
 Our Academic Success Coaches mentor students to help them meet their educational, personal and career goals.
-LCC faculty or staff may refer you to an Academic Success Coach if they recognize that mentoring or assistance may be helpful to you.
-Please monitor your LCC email for referral notifications.
-Your participation in academic success coaching is voluntary.
+Faculty or staff may submit an Academic Alert to refer you to an ASC for the resources needed to be successful in class.
+Please watch your LCC email for a referral.

-Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the Center for Student Access, Gannon Building, Star Zone - Center for Student Support, via the Center for Student Access website, or by calling (517) 483-5323 as soon as possible to better ensure that such accommodations are implemented in a timely fashion.
+Students with disabilities who may need accommodations in this class should contact the Center for Student Access (CSA).
+They are located in the Gannon Building, Star Zone - Center for Student Support.
+You can also access the Center for Student Access website, or call (517) 483-1924.
+Contacting the Center early helps ensure that accommodations for you are put in place as soon as possible.

-Class attendance and participation are essential to student success.
-Instructors will update class rosters by the 8th day after the start date of sections less than 8 weeks long, and by the 15th day after the start date of sections 8 weeks or longer to accurately reflect student enrollment in each course.
-Students who have not attended by these dates may be administratively dropped and responsible for any required tuition and fee charges.
+Instructors will verify participation in a course by the 8th day after the start date of sections less than 8 weeks long, and by the 15th day after the start date of sections 8 weeks or longer.
+Students who have not participated will be dropped from the course and may be responsible for any non-refundable fees.

-Lansing Community College is committed to providing equal employment opportunities and equal education for all persons regardless of race, color, sex, age, religion, national origin, creed, ancestry, height, weight, sexual orientation, gender identity, gender expression, disability, familial status, marital status, military status, veteran’s status, or other status as protected by law, or genetic information that is unrelated to the person’s ability to perform the duties of a particular job or position or that is unrelated to the person’s ability to participate in educational programs, courses services or activities offered by the college.
+LCC provides equal opportunity for all persons and prohibits discriminatory practices based on race, color, sex, age, religion, national origin, creed, ancestry, height, weight, sexual orientation, gender identity, gender expression, disability, familial status, marital status, military status, veteran’s status, or other status as protected by law, or genetic information that is unrelated to the person’s ability to perform the duties of a particular job or position or participate in educational programs, courses, services or activities offered by the College.

 Student Code of Conduct and General Rules and Guidelines

-LCC supports a positive learning environment that provides opportunities for student success.
-The College recognizes the value and importance of a safe and orderly learning environment that encourages honesty, integrity, and ethical conduct.
-The Student Code of Conduct and General Rules and Guidelines ensure the protection of student rights and the health and safety of the College community, as well as aid in the efficient operation of College programs.
-In addition, the College has established procedures for addressing reports of alleged violations.
+The College recognizes the value and importance of a safe and orderly learning environment that supports honesty, integrity, and ethical conduct.
+The Student Code of Conduct and General Rules and Guidelines ensure the protection of student rights and the health and safety of the College community.
+The College has established procedures for reporting and addressing alleged violations.

-It is the responsibility of the student to be familiar with, and abide by, the Student Code of Conduct, as well as the General Rules and Guidelines.
-Furthermore, the instructor may establish reasonable guidelines within the classroom environment.
+Students must follow the Student Code of Conduct and the General Rules and Guidelines.
+Also, the instructor may establish reasonable guidelines within the classroom.
 Violations of the Student Code of Conduct and General Rules and Guidelines may be reported to the Office of Student Compliance.

-For transfer information, please consult the LCC Transfer webpage.
-In addition, the Michigan Transfer Network website allows students the ability to search courses and discover how those courses transfer to colleges and universities statewide.
+For transfer information, please consult the LCC Transfer Center webpage.
+In addition, the Michigan Transfer Network website allows students to search how courses transfer to colleges and universities statewide.

 The Michigan Transfer Agreement (MTA) simplifies the transfer of students from one Michigan institution to another.
 For the most current information, see the LCC General Education webpage.